An Integrated Software Development System for ARM Cortex-M Microcontrollers and Xilinx FPGA Systems

-Astrobe is a complete integrated ARM embedded software rapid development system running on Windows.
-It includes a multi-file, fully featured, syntax-aware programmer's editor, native code ARM compiler, linker and builder, program uploader and a serial terminal.
-Use it to develop reliable software to run on either the powerful 32-bit Cortex-M3 or the LPC2000 ARM7 families of microcontrollers.
+Astrobe is a complete integrated embedded software rapid development system running on Windows.
+It includes a multi-file, fully featured, syntax-aware programmer's editor, native code compiler, linker and builder, program uploader and a serial terminal.
+Use it to develop reliable software to run on the powerful 32-bit ARM Cortex-M3, Cortex-M4 and Cortex-M7 families of microcontrollers.

 Installation of the system takes minutes from a single setup file.
 Not the days or weeks of frustration associated with cobbling together a 'tool-chain' from a variety of sources.
-The startup files, library modules and examples included with Astrobe means that you can start writing your applications without having to work from scratch.
+The startup files, library modules and examples included with Astrobe enable you to start writing your applications without having to work from scratch.
 The source code of these modules is included with the Professional Edition allowing you to tailor them to suit your specific requirements.

-Astrobe uses the latest 2011 Revision of the programming language Oberon.
-Its features allow you to develop efficient high- and low-level 32-bit native code ARM embedded software without the arbitrary quirks and complexities associated with using C or assembler.
+Astrobe uses the latest version of the programming language Oberon.
+Its carefully designed features allow you to develop efficient, reliable, high- and low-level 32-bit native code embedded software without the arbitrary quirks and complexities associated with using C or assembler.
 No more manual makefiles, endless compiler switches, unpredictable behaviour etc. etc.

 Astrobe identifies many common programming errors at compile / link time before you even run your program; most others are automatically trapped at runtime.
-The system automatically identifies the point of failure by module name and source code line number so valuable time is not wasted chasing spurious side-effects.
+The system automatically identifies the point of failure by module name and source code line number so valuable time is not wasted trying to track down spurious side-effects.

-There are two different versions of Astrobe available.
-Refer to the relevant Feature Matrix for a summary of everything that is included in each package:
+Refer to the relevant Feature Summary for a summary of everything that is included in each package:

 Download Oberon programming text books for source code examples used to solve general programming tasks.

 Quick and accurate technical support is vital to the usefulness of any software development system.
-Technical support is provided on a web-based forum for all users and by priority email for Professional users .
+Technical support is available on a web-based forum for all users and by priority email for Professional users .

 Refer to following files for details of the System Requirements etc.